Milk Share

 Pick up fresh milk from the dedicated milk fridge on the north side of the annex.
 Your milk will be labelled with your name on a tag.
 Bring an insulated bag or chest with a dish towel to cushion jars while you transport your milk home.
 All milk (raw and pasteurized) should stay below 40 degrees.
 Pick up milk any day 8:30 a.m. to 6:30 p.m. except Sunday.

-Return empty, clean jars to the milk crate next to next to the fridge.
-We recommend you hand wash your jars to get the cream that wants to stick to the sides off.
+Return empty, clean jars and lids to the milk crate next to next to the fridge.
+We recommend you hand wash your jars to get off the cream that wants to stick to the sides.
 We will thoroughly sanitize them here then refill them with more goodness.

 Vivienne thanks you for supporting her dairy cow project!